hrutavmodha/desktop-assistant/CONTRIBUTING.md

-# 🤝 Contributing to VoiceGPT
+# 🤝 Contributing to Voice-Assistant

-Hello! 👋 Thank you for your interest in contributing to VoiceGPT - an open-source voice assistant powered by Transformers, Node.js and Electron.js.
+Hello! 👋 Thank you for your interest in contributing to Voice-Assistant - an open-source voice assistant powered by light-weight ML models, Node.js and Electron.js.

 ---